JuliaSmoothOptimizers/RegularizedOptimization.jl/docs/src/examples/basic.md

 println("R2N converged after $(out.iter) iterations to the solution x = $(out.solution)")
 println("--------------------------------------------------------------------------------------")

-# Finally, in the case where the quasi-Newton approximation is diagonal, TRDH and R2DH are specialized solvers to this case
+# Finally, TRDH and R2DH are specialized for diagonal quasi-Newton approximations,
-# and should be used in favour of TR and R2N respectively.
+# and should be used instead of TR and R2N, respectively.
 f_model_sg = SpectralGradientModel(f_model)
 regularized_pb_sg = RegularizedNLPModel(f_model_sg, h)